AA-n-d-y/starry-cosmos-shooter/README.md

 # Starry Cosmos Shooter

 A game where the user is a spaceship that can move in an orbit around a planet, with the objective of hitting a moving ball with beams to gain the highest number of points possible.
 There are also stars surrounding the planet, and if the spaceship hits even one of the stars, the game will end.
+SDL 2 was used to help create this game.

 ## Controls